aufasodik/tp/docs/UserGuide.md

 title: User Guide
 ---

-Cerebro is a **desktop app for managing internship applications progress, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Cerebro is a **desktop app for managing internship companies progress, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Cerebro can get your application tracking tasks done faster than traditional GUI apps.

 --------------------------------------------------------------------------------------------------------------------